2020 & 2022 Grantee: Xiaoyang Qi, PhD

 Research Project: Immunotherapy for Pancreatic Cancer by Saposin C-based Nanovesicles

 Award: 2020 Pancreatic Cancer Action Network Translational Research Grant

 Award Period: Sept.
 1, 2020 – Aug.
 31, 2022

 Dr. Xiaoyang Qi received his PhD from Oklahoma State University in 1992.
-Dr. Qi is presently working as a professor in the division of hematology-oncology in the department of internal medicine and the division of human genetics in the department of pediatrics at University of Cincinnati College of Medicine.
-Dr. Qi is also director of the Brain Tumor Modeling Program, the Brain Tumor Center, Gardner Neuroscience Institute, and a professor in the biomedical engineering program in the College of Engineering, University of Cincinnati.
+Dr. Qi is a University of Cincinnati Cancer Center member and professor of internal medicine in UC’s College of Medicine.
+Dr. Qi is also director of the Brain Tumor Modeling Program, the Brain Tumor Center, Gardner Neuroscience Institute, and a professor in the division of human genetics in the department of pediatrics and the biomedical engineering program in the College of Engineering, University of Cincinnati.

 Dr. Qi’s research is focused on developing a novel SapC-DOPS nanovesicle (small sac to deliver drugs), which has the potential to offer a targeted, potent, broad and safe therapeutic agent for cancer patients.
 In preclinical studies, these stable nanovesicles have shown tumor-specific targeting activity and cancer-selective killing efficacy in various animal tumor models.